engineyard/ey-docs/pages/database-intro.md

 # Managing your Database on Engine Yard Cloud

-This section provides information about configuring and using a database in Engine Yard Cloud.
+This section provides information about using <!-- and configuring --> a database in Engine Yard Cloud.

 Whenever Engine Yard Cloud creates an environment, it creates a MySQL or PostgreSQL database for the application.

+**Note:** The PostgreSQL database is supported in Alpha.
+(To sign up for Alpha, see [[signup|signup-postgresql]].)
+Beta is coming soon.

 ## Topics

 1. ### [[Set up replication (database slave instances)|database-environments]]

-    Learn how to create slave database instances in a clustered environment so that your master database is replicated.
+    Learn how to create slave database instances in a clustered environment so that your database is replicated.

 2. ### [[Finding key information about your database|database-password]]